Westgate: God’s Trashy Gangsters

-The last week has produced a real bumper crop of such acts by the disparate ‘Islamist’ groups in various parts of the world who believe that God has given them a license to murder anyone with impunity.
+The last week has produced a real bumper crop of such acts by ‘Islamist’ groups in various parts of the world.
 On 21 September dozens of Shia mourners were blown to bits at a funeral in Sadr City, in a chain of three explosions that also killed the firefighters and ambulancemen who came to the scene – an episode that brings up the death toll in Iraq this year to more than 6,000.

-That same day the horrendous terror-spectacle began in Nairobi, when al-Shabaab militants began rounding up shoppers and shooting those of them who weren’t able to recite certain Islamic prayers or didn’t know the names of Muhammed’s wives.
+That same day the horrendous terror-spectacle began at the Westgate shopping mall in Nairobi, when al-Shabaab militants rounded up shoppers and shot those who weren’t able to recite certain Islamic prayers or didn’t know the names of Muhammed’s wives.
 The following day more than 80 Christians were murdered by a suicide bomber in Peshawar while coming out of Sunday mass.

 And now members of the Congregation and People of Tradition for Proselytism and Jihad – better known as Boko Haram – in northeastern Nigeria have shot more than fifty students in their dormitory at an agricultural college in Yobe state.

 The victims of these attacks were selected for various reasons.
 In Peshawar the Christians were killed because they were Christians.
 In Iraq it was because they were Shia.
-In Nigeria, they were students – a category that Boko Haram regards with particular loathing and contempt and has targeted before.
-In Nairobi, the 79 or so victims were shoppers or ‘Kenyan Kuffar’, as an al-Shabaab tweet put it.
+In Nigeria, they were students – a category that Boko Haram despises and has targeted before.
+In Nairobi, the 79 or so victims were shoppers or ‘Kenyan Kuffar’, as an al-Shabaab tweet described them.

 Another was told he would be shot if he didn’t close the photography shop where he worked because taking photographs is also ‘against Islam.’
 Yet another told me how his sister was shot dead because she was walking in the streets with her female friends, something that al-Shabaab equates with prostitution.

-Misogyny is only one component in a cult of violence, whose adherents are always willing to respond with a bomb, a bullet or a knife to the throat to anyone who doesn’t fit their definition of religious purity.
-Like the dozens of Iraqis who have been blown up this summer for sitting in cafes, or playing or watching football – another activity that Islam doesn’t approve of, say the holy warriors.
+Misogyny is only one component in a cult of violence, whose adherents are always willing to respond with a bomb, a bullet or a knife to anyone who doesn’t fit their definition of religious purity.
+Like the dozens of Iraqis who have been blown up this summer for sitting in cafes, or playing or watching football – another activity that Islam doesn’t approve of, according to the holy warriors.
 Or the children who were mortared at a river because they were swimming and- you guessed it, swimming is ‘against Islam’.

-All these crimes have been carried out by groups that subscribe in one form or another to the concept of jihad and want to ‘Islamise’ their societies according to their definition of what ‘Islam’ is.
+All these crimes have been carried out by jihadist groups that want to ‘Islamise’ their societies according to their definition of what ‘Islam’ is.
 Such groups have their own localised contexts, causes and agendas.
 Many of them are fighting enemies who are not exactly setting a pristine example of human rights, human dignity or mercy.
 Iraq is ruled by a corrupt authoritarian and sectarian government whose security forces kill and torture with impunity.

 The rise of Boko Haram has been fueled by acts of police and military brutality in northeastern Nigeria.
-Al-Shabaab is a consequence of a war-ravaged society that was tipped even deeper into the vortex when the Bush administration backed the 2006 Ethiopian invasion to topple the Union of Islamic Courts.
+Al-Shabaab is a product of a war-ravaged society that was tipped even back into the vortex when the Bush administration backed the 2006 Ethiopian invasion that toppled the Union of Islamic Courts.

-But none of this can justify the trail of blood, violence and atrocity that these holy warriors have left across the world in the last few weeks – and years, which has repeatedly violated the most elementary principles of humanity, mercy and restraint.
-All of them have done this in the name of their religion, or rather those components of it that suit their purposes, in order to propagate a reactionary, authoritarian, and primitive version of Islam as an instrument of social and political control and quasi-military mobilisation.
+None of this can justify the trail of blood, violence and atrocity that these holy warriors have left across the world in the last few weeks and years.
+All of them have done this in the name of religion, or rather those components of it that suit their purposes.

-Islamophobes would like to present such troglodyte ideas – and the crimes of those who believe in them – as a natural and inevitable product of Islamic culture and religion.
-Some secularists have argued that such crimes are a product of religion per se.
-But even the most cursory look at human history suggests that religion is only one of various justifications for mass killing.
-And Islam, like all religions, contains ideas and messages of peace and tolerance as well as violence.
+Islamophobes would like to present such troglodyte ideas – and the violence used to propogate them – as something intrinsically Islamic, while secularists have argued that such crimes are a product of religion per se.
+But religion is only one of various justifications for mass killing, and Islam, like all religions, contains ideas and messages of peace, mercy and tolerance as well as war and violence.